 George Lucas (“Star Wars”) produced “Red Tails,” and while it is an invigorating historical war movie, it really ought to be seen as the tail-side of a coin, which has as its head-side the 1995 movie “The Tuskegee Airmen.”
 Viewed together, these movies collectively sum up the full story.

-It shows their forbearance in the face of disrespect, racism, demoralizing tasks, and third-rate, hand-me-down planes and equipment.
+“Red Tails” shows the forbearance of black aviators in the face of disrespect, racism, demoralizing tasks, and third-rate, hand-me-down planes and equipment.
 It also shows their rise to hard-won respect by the white American military establishment, as well as enemy forces.

 The main storylines revolve around the leadership of the two main commanders, Colonel A.J.
-Bullard (played by Terrence Howard) and Major Emmanuel Stance (Oscar-winner Cuba Gooding, Jr.), and the brotherly support and antagonism between the daredevil pilot Joe “Lightning” Little (David Oyelowo) and his squadron leader, Marty “Easy” Julian (Nate Parker).
+Bullard (Terrence Howard) and Major Emmanuel Stance (Oscar-winner Cuba Gooding, Jr.), as well as the brotherly support and antagonism between the daredevil pilot Joe “Lightning” Little (David Oyelowo) and his squadron leader, Marty “Easy” Julian (Nate Parker).

 We see the relationship between the pilots and the plane mechanics.
 There’s a storyline about a downed Airman who ends up in the Stalag 18 German prison camp and attempts to escape.
-There’s an abundance of brilliant American vs. German dog-fighting scenes, lots of blowing up of Nazi stuff, a cute romance, and a running gag about one pilot’s source of inspiration—a picture of Black Jesus.
+There’s an abundance of invigorating American versus German dog-fighting scenes, lots of blowing up of Nazi stuff, a cute romance, and a running gag about one pilot’s source of inspiration—a picture of Black Jesus.

 Taking that into consideration, this airy, light-hearted, heroic treatment makes perfect sense and succeeds in its intention.
-The somewhat darker, more naturalistic “The Tuskegee Airmen” focuses a bit more on the tragic aspects and underscores the racism.
+1995’s somewhat darker, more naturalistic TV movie, “The Tuskegee Airmen,” focuses a bit more on the tragic aspects and underscores the racism.
 As mentioned, both of these films together ultimately define the subject.

 Legend has it that the Tuskegee Airmen never lost a single bomber.
 “Red Tails” will not lose your interest.